ElsaTam/starship-odyssey/Contributing.md

 ## Conclusion

-Let me know in Discord if you'd like a `Contributing.md` file version of this too or a GitHub template for new pull requests.
+Let me know in Discord if you'd like a GitHub template for new pull requests.